slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 - (kk) To make mistakes is human.
 To own your mistakes is divine.
 Nothing elevates a person higher than quickly admitting and taking personal responsibility for the mistakes you make and then fixing them fairly.
 If you mess up, fess up.
 It’s astounding how powerful this ownership is.
 - (kk) When crisis and disaster strike, don’t waste them.
 No problems, no progress.
-- (kk) If you are not falling down occasionally, you are just coasting.
 > *'If something fails where you thought it would fail, that is not a failure.' -- Kevin Kelly* -->